Introduction to Person-Centred Theory and Practice

 Please note that you can still apply for the PGDip/MSc Counselling and Psychotherapy Studies (Professional Training) while in the process of completing a counselling certificate as we can make an offer of a place conditional on the completion of a counselling certificate as course long as there is acceptable evidence of the completed qualification before the start of the programme.

 If you have any queries about your eligibility for this course, please contact the admissions tutors on email@example.com.

 Please note that this is a very popular MSc programme and we are closing to new applications earlier each year.
 Therefore, please apply early for the next intake.
-Once we approach being full for the coming September.

 All applicants are interviewed prior to being offered a place.
 The interview process involves a group interview and an individual interview.